intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/README.md

 In this directory, we provide several model-specific examples with BigDL-LLM INT4 optimizations.
 You can navigate to the folder corresponding to the model you want to use.

+We are adding more and more model-specific examples.
 ## Recommended Requirements
 To run the examples, we recommend using Intel® Xeon® processors (server), or >= 12th Gen Intel® Core™ processor (client).